Christian-A-Kehr/2020CA3FrontEnd/README.md

 All URLs are to be added in 'Settings/Settings.js'.
 Remember to handle exports and imports of the URLs where required.
 A template for how to use REST fetch is shown in '/REST/Jokes.js'.
 This can be changed or copied according to the project requirements.

 When cloning, remember to double check the REST URLs.
-Then use 'npm install' followed by 'npm run' to get a local deployment.
+Then use 'npm install', 'npm install react-router-dom' followed by 'npm start' to get a local deployment.
 Surge deployment is done as follows: ...
 TBD